raffaellavinzio/fsnd-trivia/backend/README.md

 - General:

+  - Get all the questions
   - Returns an object with four keys: a list of question objects, a boolean success value, a total number of questions int value, a categories object and a current category value string which is set to None.
 Each question object contains five key:value pairs: "answer":answer_string, "category":category_string, "difficulty":difficulty_int, "id":id_int and "question":question_string.
-The categories object is a dictionary of id:category_string key:value pairs.
+The categories object is a dictionary of "id":category_string key:value pairs.
   - Results are paginated in groups of 10.
   - Request query parameters: include a request argument to choose page number, starting from 1.
 None given defaults to 1.

-- Sample: `curl http://127.0.0.1:5000/questions` or `curl http://127.0.0.1:5000/questions?page=2`
+- Sample: `curl http://127.0.0.1:5000/questions` or `curl http://127.0.0.1:5000/questions?page=1`

 ```